-On top of a RAD or DAP, Centrelink may also determine that you are required to pay an Income Tested Fee.
+On top of a RAD or DAP, Centrelink may also determine that you are required to pay an Means Tested Care Fee.
 This will be outlined in your Income and Asset Statement and is collected on the government’s behalf by each provider.

 All Lifeview residents pay an Additional Services fee.
 Lifeview’s costs can be found in the Fees and Charges section on each home’s page.

 Lifeview is home to a range of residents from varying financial backgrounds.

 Our View: To be an example of excellence by providing exceptional, inclusive service, whilst creating treasured moments.